cyclikal/cyckei/HELP.md

 |Sleep       |Record at a set interval and turn channel off in between.|Reports, Ends       |Sleep(reports=(("time", ":1:0"),), ends=(("time", ">", "::15"),))                                                    |

 An example script is shown below.
-There is also a simple script saved in the default_scripts folder which is available whenever the client is started.
+There is also a simple script saved in the scripts folder which is available whenever the client is started.

     for i in range(3):
       AdvanceCycle()